-Equity for Children will host a talk at The New School about intergenerational equity and environmental justice in partnership with the sustainability-focused student organization, Oikos NYC, and with support from the Environmental Studies Program at The New School.
-The objective is to engage with young people to discuss and share what youths are doing and can do now to challenge the status quo and advocate for a healthy environment for present and future generations.
-The event will seek to answer the following questions:
+On March 29, Equity for Children hosted a talk at The New School about intergenerational equity and environmental justice in partnership with the sustainability-focused student organization, Oikos NYC, and with support from the New School’s Environmental Studies Program.
+The objective was to engage with young people to discuss and share what youths are doing and can do now to challenge the status quo and advocate for a healthy environment for present and future generations.
+The event sought to answer the following questions:

 - What does intergenerational equity mean when looked at through the lens of climate change?